 Data Roaming charges; will they come back?

-What we do know is, if we do end up with a no deal the UK government would legislate that providers are to set a £45 limit per monthly billing period on data charges, with warning messgaes to tell you when you reach 80% and 100% of your limit, thus hopefully not causing you too much of a heart attack when you get your holiday bill through.
+The UK government has passed a law that providers are to set a £45 limit per monthly billing period on data charges, with warning messages to tell you when you reach 80% and 100% of your limit, thus hopefully not causing you too much of a heart attack when you get your post-holiday bill through.

 Can I still hire a car or drive mine abroad after Brexit?

 Applying for an IDP will set you back a mere £5.50 and you can pick up the application forms from your local Post Office.
 There are 3 types of IDP available, the 1926, 1949 and 1968 and which one you’d need is dependant on the country you’re driving in.
 To check which one would be suitable for you, head over to Gov.uk for more information.
-This is espeically important if you drive for work or intend to drive across multiple countries as for instance, Spain and France both require different IDPs.
+This is especially important if you drive for work or intend to drive across multiple countries.

 Will we be worse off after Brexit?